For most children, sleep problems are intermittent or temporary and often do not require treatment.

 Nightmares

-Nightmares are not a cause for alarm, unless they occur very often.
-They can occur more often during times of stress or even when the child has seen a movie or television program containing frightening content.
-If nightmares occur often, parents can keep a diary to see whether they can identify the cause.
+Nightmares are not a cause for alarm, unless they occur frequently.
+They may occur more often during times of stress or even when the child has seen a movie or television show containing frightening content.
+If nightmares occur often, parents can keep a diary of the child's activities during the day before a nightmare occurs, particularly close to bedtime, to see whether they can identify the cause.

 Night Terrors and Sleepwalking

-Night terrors are non-REM episodes of incomplete awakening with extreme anxiety shortly after falling asleep; they are most common between the ages of 3 and 8.
+Night terrors are non-REM episodes of incomplete awakening with extreme anxiety, usually occurring in the first few hours after falling asleep; they are most common between the ages of 3 and 8.

 The child screams and appears frightened, with a rapid heart rate and rapid breathing.
 The child seems unaware of the parents’ presence, may thrash around violently, and does not respond to comforting.
 The child may talk but is unable to answer questions.
 Usually, the child returns to sleep after a few minutes.
 Unlike with nightmares, the child cannot recall these episodes in detail.
 Night terrors are dramatic because the child may scream and may be inconsolable during the episodes.

-About one third of children with night terrors also sleepwalk (the act of rising from bed and walking around while apparently asleep, also called somnambulism).
-About 15% of children between the ages of 5 and 12 have at least one episode of sleepwalking.
+About one-third of children with night terrors also sleepwalk (the act of rising from bed and walking around while apparently asleep, also called somnambulism).
+About 13% of children (peak at age 10) have at least 1 episode of sleepwalking (1).

-Night terrors and sleepwalking almost always stop on their own, although occasional episodes may occur for years.
+Night terrors and sleepwalking almost always stop on their own, although occasional episodes may persist for years.
 Usually, no treatment is needed, but if a disorder persists into adolescence or adulthood and/or is severe, treatment may be necessary.
 In children who need treatment, night terrors may sometimes respond to a sedative or certain antidepressants.
-There is some evidence that disrupted sleep associated with periodic leg movements often responds to iron supplementation (1, 2), even in the absence of anemia.
+There is some evidence that children with disrupted sleep associated with periodic leg movements often respond to iron supplementation (2, 3), even in the absence of anemia.
 If children snore and thrash, evaluation for obstructive sleep apnea also should be considered.

 Night terrors and sleepwalking references